bqrm/LatexTemplate/figure/readme.md

-# figure folder
+# illustration folder

-all figures should be put here, figures in png format prefered
+all illustrations should be put here, figures in png format prefered